mjuhanne/fyrtur-motor-board/README.md

 - HLL = Hard Lower Limit = HLL_1 * 256 + HLL_2
 - CHECKSUM is a bitwise XOR of the (RESETTING,SLL_1,SLL_2,HLL_1,HLL_2) bytes.

-## Position
+## Curtain position

-Normally the motor unit reports its position as percentage of maximum operating distance (0 for upper limit and 100 for lower limit).
+Normally the motor unit reports the curtain position (after CMD_GET_STATUS command) as percentage of maximum operating distance (0 for upper limit and 100 for lower limit).
+If more accurate positioning is needed, use CMD_EXT_GET_STATUS command for sub-percent resolution.

-When first powered, the motor doesn't know it's position and it begins winding the blinds upwards (in original FW.
+When first powered the motor doesn't know the curtain position and it begins rewinding the curtain upwards (in original FW.
 Customizable in our FW).
-During this time position byte stands at 100.
-Rewinding continues until sufficient resistance occurs (motor is stalling) and now the motor detects the curtain has been lifted to upmost position.
+During this time position byte stands at 50 (sometimes at 100 in the original firmware).
+Rewinding continues until sufficient resistance occurs (motor is stalling).
+Now the motor assumes that the curtain has been lifted to upmost position.
 Position is now reset to 0.

-When winding down the motor automatically stops when default maximum length (13 turns + 265 degrees) is been reached (HARD LOWER LIMIT).
+When lowering the curtain the motor automatically stops when either the soft lower limit or the hard lower limit (maximum curtain length, default value 13 turns + 265 degrees) has been reached.

-Motor can be commanded to move above (below) the upper (lower) limit with overriding move commands.
+Curtain can raised above the high limit or lowered below the lower limit with overriding move commands.
 In this case the motor will keep track of its position with internal counters.
-It will however NOT describe the position in STATUS message, but position is truncated between 0 and 100.
+It will however NOT announce the position in STATUS message, but instead the position is truncated between 0 and 100.

 Maximum curtain length can be shortened by using CMD_SET_SOFT_LIMIT / CMD_SET_HARD_LIMIT commands.
-These will set the current motor position to 100 and will restrict normal movements below this limit.
-Reported motor position data is now scaled accordingly.
+These will set the current curtain position to 100 and will restrict normal movements below this limit.
+Reported curtain position data is now scaled accordingly.

 Soft lower limit can be reset via CMD_RESET_SOFT_LIMIT command.
-This will cause motor to lose its position and allow uninhibited movement to all directions.
-Position will be reported as 50 regardless of motor movement until blinds are winded up to hard stop (mechanical resistance), after which motor considers to be in upmost position.
-Position now is now set to be 0 and normal operation can continue as described above.
+This will cause motor to ignore the curtain position and allow uninhibited movement to all directions.
+The soft lower limit is also reset to the current hard lower limit.
+Position will be reported as 50 regardless of motor movement until blinds are rolled up to hard stop (mechanical resistance), after which motor considers the curtaing to be in upmost position.
+Position now is set to be 0 and normal operation can continue as described above.

-Difference between hard and soft limits is that soft limits are limited between 0 and hard limit (by default 13 turns+265 degrees), whereas hard limits are unrestricted in this way.
-Also when soft limit is reset, it's value is set to be the previously set hard limit.
+Difference between hard and soft limits is that soft limits can be set only between 0 and hard limit (by default 13 turns+265 degrees), whereas hard limits are unrestricted in this way.
+It is assumed that the hard limits are programmed by manufacturer (or a distributor, such as Ikea in this case) to match the curtain length of the end product.
+When soft limit is reset, it's value is set to be the current hard limit.
 In original firmware, hard limits seem to withstand loss of power (most likely written to EEPROM/FLASH).
-This is currently unsupported in our custom firmware.
+This is also how it is done on custom firmware.
-Since hard limits cannot be restored to any default value, to extend the hard limit further one can only use overriding movement commands to lower the blinds and then invoke CMD_SET_HARD_LIMIT again.
+Since hard limits cannot be restored to any default value, to extend the hard limit further one can only use overriding movement commands to lower the curtain to the desired position and then invoke CMD_SET_HARD_LIMIT again.

 ## Battery and Voltage bytes